Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Punitive Damages: For gross negligence, like a doctor ignoring fetal distress in Marietta, capped at $500,000 or $1 million for intentional misconduct (O.C.G.A. § 51-12-5.1).

 Under Georgia law (O.C.G.A. § 51-1-27), negligent parties must be held accountable.
 Our team uses medical records and expert testimony to prove fault.
+If your child suffered birth injuries due to medical negligence, contact our birth injury lawyer today for free case evaluation.

 How Is Liability Determined in Birth Injury Cases in Atlanta, Georgia?